 “If you love curry chicken, ma’am, nobody make it like me.
 And johnny cakes.
 I make those too.”

 The woman gave Dell-Dell a half smile.
-Dell-Dell knew for sure right then that her neat little gift had worked.
+Dell-Dell knew for sure now that her gift-charm had worked.
 Again.
-Like a gate, she had caught a latch in the lever.
-Like water, she had formed a new path as well.
+Like a gate, she had caught a lever in the latch.
+Like water, she had formed a new path.

 “What’s your name?”

 Gladys Waters invited Dell-Dell into the house.
 Dell-Dell followed her up the stairs and through the fanciest room with the nicest furniture, including a dining table fit for a king, and the largest TV that she had ever seen before.
-They passed the kitchen and came to a pair of great, big open glass doors.
-She walked Dell-Dell through them, on the other side of which they stepped out onto this thing of a veranda that looked onto the water and made Dell-Dell imagine that she was on the deck of a ship.
+They passed the kitchen and came to a pair of great, big, open glass doors.
+She walked Dell-Dell through them, on the other side of which they stepped out onto this thing of a veranda that looked onto the water at an angle and made Dell-Dell imagine that she was on the deck of a ship.
 After she had told Dell-Dell to have a seat at a table, Gladys Waters went back inside.
 Dell-Dell removed her hat and her glasses, dried her neck and her whole face properly, and took in the view of the ocean.
-Dell-Dell could see Hanover in the distance.
-Gladys Waters returned with a pitcher and a tall glass.
+Dell-Dell could see mountains and Hanover in the distance, across the water.
+Gladys Waters returned with a pitcher of ice and water and a tall glass.
 She had filled the glass and handed it to Dell-Dell.
 Dell-Dell began gulping down the ice water even as Gladys Waters, who was having orange juice, sat down across from her.
-From a glass she sipped what looked to Dell-Dell like orange juice.